Hayek on The Volatility Pie

 Furthermore, Russia hasn’t really transitioned to a democracy either.
 China clearly hasn’t, but no one doubts that.
 But despite having the outward symbols of democracy (elections, a legislature, etc.), Russia still scores low on most indexes of democracy and civil liberties.
 For example, Freedom House scores them at 19/100, a little better than China (9/100), but nothing like Western Europe.

 So, did the quick transition to market economies fail?
 Not so fast.
-While it did fail in Russia, in most of Eastern Europe and the eastern part of the former USSR it seems to have been a major success.
+While it did fail in Russia, in most of Eastern Europe and the eastern part of the former USSR seems to have been a major success.
 Take a look at this chart, which shows the former Soviet Republics in and near Europe (I exclude Central Asian FSRs).

 Source: Our World in Data